yzFrankli/projects/README.md

 ## 🔗 More Projects

-For my more recent and larger projects, check out my other repositories and my portfolio.
+For my more recent and larger projects, check out my other repositories and my portfolio [here](https://github.com/yzFrankli).

 ---